India aims to recover 228 mln euros in Finmeccanica bank guarantees

-NEW DELHI, May 26 (Reuters) - India will move to recover bank guarantees from an aborted 560-million-euro helicopter deal with Italy’s Finmeccanica, the defence ministry said, after an Italian court lifted a freeze on 228 million euros held with European banks.
+NEW DELHI (Reuters) - India will move to recover bank guarantees from an aborted 560-million-euro helicopter deal with Italy’s Finmeccanica, the defense ministry said, after an Italian court lifted a freeze on 228 million euros held with European banks.

 New Delhi scrapped the deal with Finmeccanica’s AgustaWestland unit in January, after graft allegations made against the company almost a year earlier.

-The delay highlights the slow headway the Congress party then in power was able to make on vital defence contracts.
+The delay highlights the slow headway the Congress party then in power was able to make on vital defense contracts.

 Congress suffered its worst ever defeat in India’s general election in April and May.
 Hindu nationalist Narendra Modi, leader of the Bharatiya Janata Party (BJP), is due to be sworn in as prime minister on Monday night.